ISISComputingGroup/ibex_developers_manual/CLF-Emulators-Framework.md

 ## Get the framework

-The emulation framework can be found in [this repo](https://github.com/ISISComputingGroup/EPICS-DeviceEmulator) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\deviceEmulator\master`.
+The emulation framework can be found in [this repo](https://github.com/ISISComputingGroup/EPICS-DeviceEmulator) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\DeviceEmulator\master`.

 ## Set up a new emulator